jfox52/ruleset/README.md

-# Shadowrocket geosite rulesets
+# Shadowrocket rulesets

-This repository generates Shadowrocket-compatible rule-set files from [`Loyalsoldier/v2ray-rules-dat`](https://github.com/Loyalsoldier/v2ray-rules-dat/tree/release)'s `geosite.dat` release artifact.
+This repository generates Shadowrocket-compatible rule-set files from [`Loyalsoldier/v2ray-rules-dat`](https://github.com/Loyalsoldier/v2ray-rules-dat/tree/release)'s `geosite.dat` and `geoip.dat` release artifacts.

 ## Update schedule

-The GitHub Actions workflow runs every day at **00:30 UTC**, downloads the latest `geosite.dat` from the `release` branch, splits every geosite entry, and writes one Shadowrocket rule-set file per entry into `rules/`.
+The GitHub Actions workflow runs every day at **00:00 UTC**, downloads the latest `geosite.dat` and `geoip.dat` from the `release` branch, then writes generated Shadowrocket rule-set files into:

+- `rules/` for domain rule sets converted from `geosite.dat`
+- `rules-ip/` for IP rule sets converted from `geoip.dat`

 ## File naming

-Generated files use the geosite rule-set name as their base name.
-For example, the `geolocation-cn` geosite entry is written to `rules/geolocation-cn.list`.
+Generated files use the original geosite or geoip rule-set name as their base name.

+For example:

+- `geosite:geolocation-cn` is written to `rules/geolocation-cn.list`
+- `geoip:cn` is written to `rules-ip/cn.list`

-## Rule conversion
+## Domain rule conversion

 The converter maps v2ray geosite domain types to Shadowrocket rule types as
 follows: